jkoschma/genexplain-platform/docs/source/Analyze_regulatory_regions.md

 regulators of genes in the input *Yes set*.
 They are suggested to regulate transcription of Yes-genes via the identified composite elements.
 This table can be further annotated to add a column with expression values, as shown below.
-Details for annotation of the tables are given in Section 16.1.1.
+Details for annotation of the tables are given in description of Annotate table.

 ![](media/8032ffb665be0418f0072e062039b0b4.png)